About PHS

 Support Volunteers

 The Leadership Team is not tasked with doing all the work themselves but with ensuring the work gets done.
-In addition to the Leadership Team, there are typically many co-op members who volunteer to do particular tasks but who do not participate in the overall decision-making process (outside of those needed to accomplish their chosen duties).
-Examples of Support Volunteer roles include taking on a social media and marketing campaign to bolster awareness of our co-op and the classes offered, planning our spring open house party, welcoming new members, hosting our semi-annual potluck picnics, coordinating the Onsite Volunteer shifts to ensure our co-op always has at least 2 adult members on-site, entering important dates onto our website calendar, helping new instructors understand our co-op’s policies and website resources, and more.
+In addition to the Leadership Team, there are typically many co-op members who volunteer to do specific tasks.
+Examples of Support Volunteer roles include: planning our spring open house party, welcoming/assisting new members, hosting our semi-annual large social gatherings, coordinating the Onsite Volunteer shifts, entering important dates onto our website calendar, etc.

 Onsite Volunteers